eddotbarbosa/cascadingss/README.md

 # Cascadingss

-A grid system maded with scss modules.
+A grid system made with scss modules.

 ## Technologies
 * sass